 - What’s the max amount you can offer an influencer?
 If you’ve got a small budget, you’ll need to find a relatively new or less-well-known influencer.
 With a bigger budget, you can approach a big-name influencer like Jenna Marbles or Michelle Phan, both of whom have established reputations within YouTube and a brand of their own.
 Bottom line: Know what you can afford, and don’t waste your time (or the influencers’ time) going after people who are not within your budget.

 - Does your brand align with the influencer?
 Before initiating contact, do preliminary research so you won’t waste time on what is clearly a mismatch.
 If you’re representing Oscar Mayer, for example, you don’t want an influencer who is vegan.

 - In the interest of being authentic, does your influencer use or promote your competitors’ products or services?
-It may not be an automatic deal-breaker if he or she can also make a compelling argument for your brand, but it does have potential for a serious conflict of interest.
+It may not be an automatic deal-breaker if he or she can also make a compelling argument for your brand, but it does have the potential for a serious conflict of interest.
 Watch out.

-- If you’re considering multiple influencers, you might want to compile a list of possible candidates into a spreadsheet or some other organizational system to help you keep track of contact information, number of posts agreed upon and dates they will be published, et cetera.
+- If you’re considering multiple influencers, you might want to compile a list of possible candidates into a spreadsheet or some other organizational system to help you keep track of contact information, the number of posts agreed upon and dates they will be published, et cetera.

 Build the Contract

 It’s critical to draw up a contract before your influencer partnership begins.
 Establishing the terms of the contract upfront can prevent misunderstandings later, like confusion over payment amounts or installations.
 Our producer Laura suggests establishing a mutual understanding that communications between the brand and influencer should occur in a timely manner (e.g., 24 hours’ response time).